 If the health insurance wasn’t purchased through work, then the state law of the health insurance contract will determine the amount of reimbursement.

-As an example, let’s assume Betty, who lives in North Carolina, was injured while on a Carnival cruise that sailed from a U.S. Port.
+As an example, let’s assume Betty, was injured while on a Carnival cruise that sailed from a U.S. Port.
+Assume that Betty lives in North Carolina.

 Betty has an individual health insurance plan.
 Basically, she did not purchase the health insurance through her work.